rickmurdock/notes/README.md

 * Version Control with Git

 * Using Git Remotely with a Team

+* Getting Started with JavaScript

 * Functions and Complex Expressions